sharmalab/VizRec/README.md

 ## Contributing

-Feel free to send pull requests or any report any issues.
+Feel free to send pull requests or report any issues.
 We'll be glad to incorporate meaningful ones

 ## License